Does Car Color Affect Car Insurance? Red, Black and White Cars Explained

 Theft data shows patterns by color, but not in the way most drivers expect.
 Silver, white and black vehicles are stolen more often than bold colors because thieves prefer common hues with strong resale markets.
 A car in a popular color is easier to sell and harder to identify after the fact, which makes it a more attractive target.

-Red cars are generally considered a lower theft risk for the same reason.
-A bright, distinctive color draws attention, which works against a thief trying to go unnoticed.
-That said, the make and model of a vehicle matters far more to thieves than its color.
+Red cars tend to be a lower theft target because a bright, distinctive color draws attention and works against someone trying to go unnoticed.
+Make and model matter far more to thieves than color does.

 Car color does not affect your insurance rate.
 The belief that red cars cost more to insure is a persistent myth with no statistical foundation.
 Your insurer uses your car's age, location, usage and your driving record to determine your premium, not the color on the outside.

 The one narrow exception is a custom paint job.
 Specialty finishes raise your car's repair cost and may add a modest amount to your premium under a CPE endorsement, but the dollar impact is small and has nothing to do with the color itself.
-Buy the color you want.
-Then compare quotes from at least three insurers to make sure you're paying a fair rate for everything else.
+Compare quotes from at least three insurers to make sure you're paying a fair rate for everything else.

 Frequently Asked Questions